This Scream art project combines Edvard Munch’s “The Scream” face with some blow paint fun for all kinds of expressionist possibilities.

 Look at Edvard Munch’s “The Scream” painting to see how much expression can be created with lines and color.

 1. Draw a head that takes up the bottom half of the paper.
-Draw a large mouth and raised features as shown so the face looks tilted up.
+Follow the tutorial to draw a large mouth and raised features as shown so the face looks tilted up.

 2. Trace all the lines with a black Sharpie marker.

 3. Color heavily with crayon.
 The goal is to not have any blown paint sit on top of the face and clothes.

 4. Use a straw to dab liquid watercolor paint around the head.
 Blow outward as much as possible to get thick and then thin lines.

 There are lots of fun and easy ones in my new HALLOWEEN DRAWING ebook.
 It contains 25 tutorials that help young artists draw new shapes, and the more experienced with a place to begin before adding their own twists, and details, and shadows.